Denizhan-Yigitbas/PotHoles_DSCI400/README.md

 run: `python run_this.py pothole_weather_correlation [rolling_r_window_size (days)] [weather type: 'temp' or 'prcp']

+#### Time-lagged Cross Correlation between aggregate pothole requests and the average daily precipitation and temperature recordings across Houston.
+<i> This graph plots the time-lagged cross correlation between average daily weather recordings (weather type specified by the user), and aggregate pothole service requests.
+This shows the peak synchrony over the given range of time lags in days.
+The inputs will default to 365 and 'temp' if no input is given. </i>

+run: `python run_this.py pothole_weather_timelag_correlation [days to time shift back] [weather type: 'temp' or 'prcp']

 #### 3D Clustering of potholes based off of location and time of formation within a specific year
 <i> This plot uses spatiotemporal clusters of pothole requests around all of Houston over a specific year </i>